Gob1inSharks/gob1insharks.github.io/README.md

 ### 1.1 Background

 Traveling internationally is always a problem for many, especially in airports.
-Families bring large amounts of luggage, and it could be difficult pushing the trolleie around a busy airport with crouds of people.
-More people find airport trollies hard to control.
+Families bring large amounts of luggage, and it could be difficult pushing the luggage trolley(s) around a busy airport with crouds of people.
+Many people find airport trollies hard to control, especially with luggage on them.

 What if there was a way to move trollies around with ease?

-Considering the issue, I could create a multi-directional and camera controlled trolley for airports.
-It seems reasonable to use hand gestures instead of a remote controller for ease.

 ![airportlugaggetrolly](/assets/photos/Lugaggetrolley.jpg "generictrolley")

-Demostration of Trolley
+Demostration of a trolley.
+Source from Getty Images.

+With this in mind, I plan to create an intelligent trolley that could follow the user's directions.
+There should be a camera that detects where the user is, and the user should be able to direct the trolley anywhere without a remote controller.

 ![sketches1](/assets/photos/IntelligentTrollySketches.png "sketches1")

 Intial Sketches I've Creating (Using Adobe Illustrator) of the intelligent trolly.